 Furthermore, Germany’s capital is fun, cheap, and vibrant, and as a result, this sprawling metropolis is obviously a wonderful place for solo travelers to enjoy themselves.

-As for me, I visited Berlin waaaaay back in 2015, and feel like I’m due for another trip sometime in the near future.
+When I first visited Berlin, I was a relatively inexperienced solo traveler, but found the city very welcoming for international visitors.
+I truly loved Berlin and feel like I’m due for another trip sometime in the near future.

 So, in this guide, my goal is to simply encourage travelers to go to Berlin alone rather than push you to “see it all.”
 Like I said, I think it’s a great place to explore whether Berlin is your first solo trip or your hundredth.